Skip to content

 • Design and manage green spaces and gardens to store water and reduce run-off into drainage systems by creating rain gardens and sustainable urban drainage systems (SUDS).
 See Find out more below for information on rain gardens and SUDS.

-Reduce the use of pesticides, including slug pellets.
+Reduce the use of biocides, including slug pellets.

 Eliminate litter